 This intel i7 based computer gives you a bigger display.
 You can choose a better graphics card and up to 16GB of memory.

 MSI designed this system for people who might want to do a little light gaming.
 It’s got an Intel Core i7 processor and can be used with a high-speed M2 SSD.

 If you want a top of the line computer, then you’ve come to the right place.
 Most custom build laptops cater to the high-end crowd.
 Our recommendation is the Sager NP9873-S.

 This laptop build has a massive 17.3″ 4K QFHD screen.
 It takes the latest i7 processors and is recommended for the quad core model.

 It has interchangeable graphics cards and can be configured for SLI (dual cards) if you like.
 With four ram slots, you can install up to 64GB of 2400 MHz memory.
 There are two 2.5” slots, and one M2 slot, so you can have up to three storage devices.

 This laptop has a thinner profile but can support the latest Nvidia GTX 1080 graphics card.
 It has two M2 SSD slots, so you can have more SSD storage than any other computer on the market.

 This laptop is designed for professionals.
-It comes pre-installed with a Quadro M5500 graphics card, and can support up to 64GB of ram, Dual M2 SSDs, and a 1TB HDD.
+It comes pre-installed with a Quadro M5500 graphics card and can support up to 64GB of ram, Dual M2 SSDs, and a 1TB HDD.

-If you’re looking to create a laptop that meets your exact specifications, there are hundreds of options to choose from.
+If you’re looking to build a laptop that meets your exact specifications, there are hundreds of options to choose from.
 To narrow it down, all you need to do is find out which components best suit your needs, and find a model that meets those requirements.
 We’ve made some recommendations throughout this guide, and hopefully, that will narrow down your choices.